In what circumstances can an attorney gift money to themselves?

-An attorney can make gifts out of a Protected Party’s funds, but the position is regulated in law to ensure that financial abuse does not occur.
+An attorney is legally entitled to make gifts out of a protected party’s funds, but the position is regulated in law to ensure that financial abuse does not occur.

 For a valid gift to be made, the attorney must be able to establish that:

 - it is in the protected party’s best interests;

 - the protected party is expected to provide for the recipient’s needs